glee2429/CS515_W21_Algo/Lecture/Wk4.md

 ##### How to:
 - Add one parameter, MIS, to each node of the tree, which is initially None.
-- Modify the algorithm design.
+- Modify the algorithm design to fill out the memoization table.

 ```
 MIS(v):